cadin/line-wobbler/README.md

 ### Example Sketch

-1. Create an instance of the `LineWobbler` class with the path to your font.
+1. Create an instance of the `LineWobbler` class.
 2. Use `drawLine()` or other drawing functions to create graphics with wobbly lines.

 ```java